-Starting with version 2025.3, IntelliJ IDEA will have a single unified installer, replacing the separate Community Edition and Ultimate downloads.
+IntelliJ IDEA now has a single unified installer, replacing the separate Community Edition and Ultimate downloads.

 An Ultimate subscription unlocks the full power of IntelliJ IDEA, including industry-leading Spring support, complete JVM ecosystem support, advanced productivity tools, powerful integrations, AI assistance, advanced database capabilities, and many more workflow optimization and enterprise-grade features.
 It’s designed to provide the ultimate comfort and reliability for professional development.